fabienonwork/secondary_screen_with_nomachine/README.md

 # Create Virtual Screens and connect with NoMachine to it :)

-In this Repo I would like to share streight forwarded information
+In this Repo I would like to share straight forwarded information
 1. How to add multiple screen extensions
-2. How to connect with the software NoMachine after to those created screens.
+2. How to connect with the software [NoMachine](https://nomachine.com) after to those created screens.

-I will try to explain it streight forward, but in anycase if there are comments please let me know.
+I will try to explain it straight forward, but in any case if there are comments please let me know.
 So I could try to help you out.

 # 1. How to add multiple screen extensions